 - Join any of the Production Teams and bring your personal expertise to the Joomla! community.
 More info about the different teams can be found here.

 - Take a look at the Joomla!
 Framework and step up to another level.

 You will need a GitHub account if you do not already have one.
-Make sure you read the page on contributing, it contains information about signing the JCA (Joomla!
-Contributors Agreement) for individuals, minors and businesses.

 We invite you to follow the Joomla!
 Development Feed on Twitter, where you can find and/or post about development topics, questions and issues as well as stay informed about our latest news, reports, calls for testers and volunteers.